MenaceSan/GrayCore/README.md

 @todo
-Build native NuGet package for *Release  and *debug configs and multiple platforms/tool chains/CRT versions Timeunits : span merge duplicated code.
+Build native NuGet package for *Release  and *debug configs and multiple platforms/tool chains/CRT versions !
+USE_STDIO = minimize use of CRT MSVCRTD . remove or wrap -> sprintf, strtod, rand, malloc ?
+Timeunits : span merge duplicated code.
 ThreadLock RW,
 Log message cache for details messages.
 Released if not needed.
-CreateObject and service locator/creator by type name vsprintfN overflow return for Linux and Win32 is not quite right/consistent. -1 or max or new size? minimize use of CRT MSVCRTD . remove or wrap -> sprintf,strtod,rand, malloc ?
+CreateObject and service locator/creator by type name vsprintfN overflow return for Linux and Win32 is not quite right/consistent. -1 or max or new size?
 Log messages that require response/ack. not duplicated, revokable, UID.
 _CPPRTTI = for dynamic_cast ? not avail in UNDER_CE
 _CPPUNWIND = for exceptions. not avail in UNDER_CE